LCYAD/dry-run-service/README.md

 # Dry Run Service

-A cross-platform compatible API service using Hono, built to run on Bun, Deno, or Node.js.
+A backend API service building on top on the POC done in [dry-run-service-poc](https://github.com/LCYAD/dry-run-service-poc) using Hono, built to run on Bun, Deno, or Node.js.

 ## Features